What pain and symptoms are associated with the trapezius muscle?

 Where is the trapezius muscle located?

 The trapezius covers a large portion of the back of the neck, back of the shoulder and upper to mid back.
-It connects the skull, neck vertebra, upper and mid back vertebra to the shoulder blade and joint of the shoulder.
+It connects the skull, neck vertebra, upper and mid back vertebra to the shoulder blade.

 What movements does the trapezius muscle control?